MannLabs/directlfq/README.md

 With directLFQ, we provide a novel algorithm for addressing these challenges in an efficient and accurate manner. directLFQ retains peptide ratios and uses them to infer protein ratios and uses the concept of *intensity traces* for it's main processing steps.
 For futher details on the algorithm, please refer to the [preprint](https://doi.org/10.1101/2023.02.17.528962).

 ![](./release/images/methods_figure.png)

+Visit [alphapept.org](https://alphapept.org) for other packages of AlphaPept ecosystem.

 ---
 ## Installation